 Long easy/moderate runs are endurance training, where you become able to run far in a long time.
-Finding your Lactate Threshold and practice LT – training, you become able to run faster i.e. with a higher intensity in a long time.
+Finding your Lactate Threshold and practicing LT – training, you become able to run faster i.e. with a higher intensity in a long time.
 In other words, by performing lactate threshold training which is intensive marathon training intervals, you learn to run faster and longer.
 We will explore how the lactate threshold boosts your marathon performance below.

 What is Lactate Threshold – LT?